How to Compare Two Columns in Google Sheets (for matches & differences)

 How to Compare Two Cells for Matching Data

-This formula will return “TRUE” if the cells have the same data and “FALSE” if they do not.
+This formula will return “TRUE” if the cells have the same data and “FALSE” if they don’t.
+To check whether two cells are equal in Google Sheets:

 1. Select the cell you want the results to appear in (yellow arrow).